learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 ```

 So far, we've seen that `Maybe a` was mostly used to represent the results of computations that could have either failed or not.
-But somtimes, `Maybe a` isn't good enough because `Nothing` doesn't really convey much information other than that something has failed.
+But sometimes, `Maybe a` isn't good enough because `Nothing` doesn't really convey much information other than that something has failed.
 That's cool for functions that can fail in only one way or if we're just not interested in how and why they failed.
 A `Data.Map` lookup fails only if the key we were looking for wasn't in the map, so we know exactly what happened.
 However, when we're interested in how some function failed or why, we usually use the result type of `Either a b`, where `a` is some sort of type that can tell us something about the possible failure and `b` is the type of a successful computation.